 3D Printing's Brave New World.
 Ann Thryft will lead a panel discussion on one of the hottest topics in manufacturing: 3D printing.
 Come hear "3D Printing: The Brave New World of Manufacturing" at the Embedded Systems Conference, Sept.
 21-22, 2016 in Minneapolis.
 Register here for the event, hosted by Design News’ parent company, UBM.

 Click on the image below to start the slideshow:

 Arcam's new Q10plus and Q20plus represent a significantly enhanced generation of its Q-series electron beam melting (EBM) systems for metals additive manufacturing (AM).
 They introduce Arcam xQam, an X-ray-based function for high-precision auto-calibration and improved beam control.
 They also include an all-new software platform called EBM Control 5.0, which adds functionality for more efficient and accurate beam control, as well as new melt strategies, improving build speed and precision.
 New electronics bring more efficient and accurate beam control.
 While the Q10plus is aimed specifically at medical implants, the Q20plus is designed for the cost-efficient production of aerospace parts, such as turbine blades and structural airframe components.
 Its build envelope is 350 mm x 380 mm (13.77 inch x 14.96 inch) for large components or for stacking smaller ones.

 READ MORE ARTICLES ON 3D PRINTING:

 Ann R. Thryft is senior technical editor, materials & assembly, for Design News.
-She's been writing about manufacturing- and electronics-related technologies for 25 years, covering manufacturing materials & processes, alternative energy, machine vision, and all kinds of communications.
+She's been writing about manufacturing- and electronics-related technologies for 29 years, covering manufacturing materials & processes, alternative energy, and robotics.
+In the past, she's also written about machine vision and all kinds of communications.